fscorrupt/awesome-stars/README.md

 - [Damian-Zuk/pollwizard](https://github.com/Damian-Zuk/pollwizard) - Web application for creating polls and voting made with FastAPI and React.js
 - [HashTalmiz/PromptPolls](https://github.com/HashTalmiz/PromptPolls) - A full stack app that allows you to create Polls without signing up and vote in them, but does not allow duplicate votes.
 - [boomboxik/Rankr-app](https://github.com/boomboxik/Rankr-app) - Rankr is an application that lets you create voting polls
-- [nuxt/movies](https://github.com/nuxt/movies) - 🍿 A TMDB client built with Nuxt 3
+- [nuxt/movies](https://github.com/nuxt/movies) - 🍿 A TMDB client built with Nuxt and View Transitions
 - [Maurizio-F/movie-night](https://github.com/Maurizio-F/movie-night) - Movie night planner
 - [edwinsoftwaredev/movie-polls-fastify-nextjs](https://github.com/edwinsoftwaredev/movie-polls-fastify-nextjs) -
 - [NickMarcha/Moobie-Poll](https://github.com/NickMarcha/Moobie-Poll) - Create a Straw Poll based on results from TMDB and Youtube